Gauravjangid26/ATS-chatbot/readme.md

-# A5 ATS Resume Expert
+# A5 ATS Resume Expert Applicationß
-# ATS Resume Expert Application

 ## Overview
 The **ATS Resume Expert** is a Streamlit-based web application designed to assist job seekers in optimizing their resumes for Applicant Tracking Systems (ATS).
 The application leverages Google's Gemini API for AI-powered resume analysis, personalized learning path generation, and interview preparation.
 It also includes features for audio analysis of interview responses and a question bank for technical interviews.